Best MTB flat pedals 2024 – 9 top options for trail and gravity riding

 (Image credit: Future)

 The best MTB flat pedals are popular with those who prefer undiluted trail feedback, combined with the ability to shift your feet while you ride.
-Riders who like to put serious miles under their belts mostly prefer to clip-in to their pedals for better efficiency and power transfer.
+Riders who like to put serious miles under their belts mostly prefer to clip-in to their pedals for better efficiency and power transfer – for more on them, see our guide to the best clipless mountain bike pedals.

 If you're looking to improve your technical riding technique, without the risk of having to follow your bike into a crash if things do go wrong, the best MTB flat pedals are the solution too.
 Advances in design have delivered larger platform flat pedals with thinner pedal bodies that mean lower weights.

-Our team of expert testers have ridden every leading flat pedal over the years and we've featured our choice of the best pedals right here.
-The level of grip is undoubtedly the most vital aspect of a flat pedal, but we also consider the quality of the pedal bearings, how effective the seals are at keeping the elements at bay and how the pedal body fares against rock strikes and the like.
+Our team of expert testers have ridden every leading flat pedal and we've featured our choice of the best options right here.
+The level of grip is undoubtedly the most vital aspect of a flat pedal, but we also consider the quality of the pedal bearings, how effective the seals are at keeping the elements at bay, and how the pedal body fares against rock strikes and the like.

-Our top MTB flat pedal choice is the superbly grippy Race Face Atlas, and our best value pick is the tough, impact-absorbing DMR V11.
-For more on how to choose the best MTB flat pedals for you, scroll on down to the bottom of this page for lots of helpful buying advice.
-And if you're considering other pedal options as well as flats, maybe our best mountain bike pedals guide will be of use to you too.
-If you're on a tighter budget, our guide to the best cheap MTB pedals may be of interest.
+For more on how to choose the best MTB flat pedals for you, head to the bottom of this page for lots of helpful buying advice.
+And if you're considering other pedal options as well as flats, our best mountain bike pedals guide will be of use to you too.
+If you're on a tighter budget, see our guide to the best cheap MTB pedals.

 The best MTB flat pedals